Work Is Not A Dirty Word

 There it was again today: an offhand comment overheard in a public place, the words “I have to work.”
 Work is a universal theme, but what struck me was how it was spoken with the tone of a person sentenced to life in prison.
 Downward.
 Sighing.
 As if work were a bad thing, a nuisance, a burden.
 Watch, and you’ll notice it, too.
 Rarely (if ever) does the concept of going to work sound like fun.

-Theory: even when someone likes his or her job, it’s just Not Cool to be excited about those hours of the days involving work.
-(This commentary applies, students, to the tone with which the phrase, “I gotta go to school” is uttered as well!)
-No one wants to be that Pollyanna who arrives at the work setting fresh faced and flushed with excitement to be digging into another day in whatever trenches await, metaphorically or otherwise.
+Theory: even when someone likes his or her job, it’s just Not Cool to be excited about those hours of the day that involve work.
+(This commentary applies to the tone with which students utter the phrase, “I gotta go to school” as well.)
+No one wants to be that Pollyanna who arrives at the workplace fresh faced and flushed with excitement to be digging into another day of whatever awaits in the trenches, metaphorically or otherwise.
 It’s not that people do not like their work, or that they honestly hate school.
-It’s just that there seems to be a social habit of undermining the work we do by failing to give it the credit it deserves as a source of pride or achievement.
+It’s just that there seems to be a social habit of undermining the work we do by failing to give it the credit it deserves.
+Work ideally should be a source of pride or achievement.
 Or at least, a living (or a way to pay the bills).

 Maybe it’s wishful thinking, but what would it be like if the words “I have to work” and “I have to go to school” were spoken with an upbeat tone, a hint of enthusiasm?
 Why not make an adventure out of the mundane, the daily grind, the “have to” parts of life?
 What an interesting collective social shift that would be!